Born 2 Rap

-Born 2 Rap is the tenth studio album by American rapper the Game.
-It was released on November 29, 2019 via eOne Music (now known today as MNRK Music Group).
+Born 2 Rap is the ninth studio album by American rapper the Game.
+It was released on November 29, 2019, via eOne Music.
 Its release coincided with the Game's fortieth birthday.
 It was advertised as his final album before retiring, although Game resumed his recording career in 2021.
 It features guest appearances from Dom Kennedy, Ed Sheeran, 21 Savage, Anderson .Paak, Bryson Tiller, Chris Brown, D Smoke, J. Stone, Just Liv, Masego, Marsha Ambrosius, Miguel, Mozzy, Nipsey Hussle, Osbe Chill, Red Café, Sly Pyper, ToBi, Travis Barker and Trey Songz.

 Background

 The Game announced Born 2 Rap as his final album, stating on social media: "I've had a great run & surpassed my rap goals a long time ago.
 It will always be 'QUALITY' over 'QUANTITY' from where I stand.
 The REAL music will always prevail & this album will cap off an amazing run".

+In 2019, The Game was found guilty of sexually assaulting Priscilla Rainey, a contestant on She's Got Game.
+Rainey was awarded $7,000,000 in damages, plus the royalties to the album.
+The Game's manager Wack 100 claimed that he owned all the royalties to the album, and that he doesn't owe her anything.